BAK2K3/hard-drivers/README.md

 ### Stakeholder Interview

+**What are some of your most important considerations when using a company to buy a custom build computer?**

-_“I don’t want to have to keep adding parts to see the costs skyrocket, then have to start removing things I think I need or want,  to keep it within a budget”._
+_“I don’t want to have to keep adding parts to see the costs skyrocket, then have to start removing things I think I need or want, in order to keep it within a budget”._

 _“I want someone to recommend exactly what I need”._